Ollitros/ComputerVision/README.md

-My implementations of popular algorithms in CV.
+My implementations of popular models and algorithms mainly in CV.